Weather: Forecasting

 Weather forecasting is the application of science and technology to predict the state of the atmosphere for a future time and a given location.
 Human beings have attempted to predict the weather informally for millennia, and formally since at least the nineteenth century.
 Weather forecasts are made by collecting quantitative data about the current state of the atmosphere and using scientific understanding of atmospheric processes to project how the atmosphere will evolve.

 Once an all-human endeavor based mainly upon changes in barometric pressure, current weather conditions, and sky condition, forecast models are now used to determine future conditions.
-On the other hand, human input is still required to pick the best possible forecast model to base the forecast upon, which involve many disciplines such as pattern recognition skills, teleconnections, knowledge of model performance, and knowledge of model biases.
+On the other hand, human input is still required to pick the best possible forecast model to base the forecast upon, which involves many disciplines such as pattern recognition skills, teleconnections, knowledge of model performance, and knowledge of model biases.

 The chaotic nature of the atmosphere, the massive computational power required to solve the equations that describe the atmosphere, the error involved in measuring the initial conditions, and an incomplete understanding of atmospheric processes mean that forecasts become less accurate as of the difference in current time and the time for which the forecast is being made (the range of the forecast) increases.
 The use of ensembles and model consensus helps to narrow the error and pick the most likely outcome.

 There are a variety of end users to weather forecasts.
 Weather warnings are important forecasts because they are used to protect life and property.
 Forecasts based on temperature and precipitation are important to agriculture, and therefore to commodity traders within stock markets.
 Temperature forecasts are used by utility companies to estimate demand over coming days.

 In some areas, people use weather forecasts to determine what to wear on a given day.
 Since outdoor activities are severely curtailed by heavy rain, snow and the wind chill, forecasts can be used to plan activities around these events and to plan ahead to survive through them.

 Tropical weather forecasting is different from that at higher latitudes.
-The sun shines more directly on the tropics than on higher latitudes (at least in the average over a year), which makes the tropics warm (Stevens 2011).
-And, the vertical direction (up, as one stands on the Earth's surface) is perpendicular to the Earth's axis of rotation at the equator, while the axis of rotation and the vertical are the same at the pole; this causes the Earth's rotation to influence the atmospheric circulation more strongly at high latitudes than low.
+The sun shines more directly on the tropics than on higher latitudes (at least on average over a year), which makes the tropics warm (Stevens 2011).
+And, the vertical direction (up, as one stands on the Earth's surface) is perpendicular to the Earth's axis of rotation at the equator, while the axis of rotation and the vertical are the same at the pole; this causes the Earth's rotation to influence the atmospheric circulation more strongly at high latitudes than low latitudes.
 Because of these two factors, clouds and rainstorms in the tropics can occur more spontaneously compared to those at higher latitudes, where they are more tightly controlled by larger-scale forces in the atmosphere.
 Because of these differences, clouds and rain are more difficult to forecast in the tropics than at higher latitudes.
-On the other hand, the temperature is easily forecast in the tropics, because it doesn't change much.
+On the other hand, the temperature is easily forecast in the tropics, because it does not change much.